gripableteam/gripable-play-unity-docs/source/index.html.md

 ConnectionStatus GetConnectionStatus();
 ```

-> GetConnectionStatus returns the current connection status of the device.
+> Returns the current connection status of the device.

 ```csharp
 ConnectionStatus status = gripablePlay.GetConnectionStatus();
 ```

-GetConnectionStatus returns an enum that represents the current connection status of the device.
-This can be one of the following values: CONNECTING, CONNECTED, DISCONNECTING or DISCONECTED.
+Returns an enum that represents the current connection status of the device as one of the following values: <code>CONNECTED</code>, <code>CONNECTING</code>, <code>DISCONNECTED</code> and <code>DISCONNECTING</code>.

 ### Return Values

 Returns | Description
 ------- | -----------
-ConnectionStatus.CONNECTING | The device is in the middle of a connection attempt
+<code>ConnectionStatus.CONNECTING</code> | The device is in the middle of a connection attempt
-ConnectionStatus.CONNECTED | The device is connected
+<code>ConnectionStatus.CONNECTED</code> | The device is connected
-ConnectionStatus.DISCONNECTING | The device is in the middle of a disconnection attempt
+<code>ConnectionStatus.DISCONNECTING</code> | The device is in the middle of a disconnection attempt
-ConnectionStatus.DISCONNECTED | The device is disconnected or not initialised
+<code>ConnectionStatus.DISCONNECTED</code> | The device is disconnected or not initialised

 ## IsConnected()